 }

 });brand-voice, outreach-compliance, and gdpr-rules are not strings.
 They are versioned governance objects stored in your organization's account.
-Each one is a structured document (with sections, priorities, and scoping rules) managed through the dashboard or API.
+Each one is a structured document with sections, priorities, and scoping rules, managed through the dashboard or API.

 Single source of truth.
 Update a guideline once.
 Every API call that references it picks up the change.
 No redeployment, no prompt engineering across fifty endpoints, no coordination between teams.

 Governance as we implement it is pre-hoc.
 The guidelines are injected into the model's context before generation.
 The model generates within the constraints, rather than generating freely and being filtered after the fact.
-This produces output that follows the guidelines naturally, rather than output that avoids triggering a filter.

 const result = await personize.responses.create({